 If you want to specify multiple domains, separate them with a comma, for example,

-To set the number of MATLAB Production Server workers, specify a parameter value for the Number of Workers property.
+To set the number of MATLAB Production Server workers per VM, specify a parameter value for the Number of Workers property.

-When setting the Number of Workers property, carefully consider your cluster setup.
+When setting the Number of Workers property, consider your cluster setup.
 Each VM in the cluster runs an instance of MATLAB Production Server and each instance runs multiple MATLAB Production Server workers.
 Using 1 vCPU per MATLAB Production Server worker is recommended.
-For example, if the server size is set to Standard_D4s_v3 Server, which specifies 4 vCPUs, set the number of workers to no more than 4 workers per instance.
+For example, if the size of a server VM is Standard_D4s_v3 Server, which specifies 4 vCPUs, set the number of workers to no more than 4 workers per instance.

 MATLAB Production Server uses Redis™ for data persistence.
 Persistence allows caching of data between calls to MATLAB code running on the servers.
-Only the administrator and managers have the privilege to configure remote persistence services.
+Only the global admin and managers have the privilege to configure remote persistence services.